michaelflorip/michaelflorip/README.md

 ### 😄 Hi, I'm Michael!
 👋 I am a data science enthusiast who enjoys 📊tackling real-world problems with data-driven solutions, 📈learning about personal real estate investing, and 🏀playing team sports.

-🐻 I am an undergraduate at the University of California, Berkeley, where I am majoring in Data Science with an emphasis in Economics.
+🐻 I majored in Data Science at the University of California, Berkeley.

 🤝 I believe harnessing the power of data is essential in the effort to creating innovative solutions for the problems in our communities.

-✏️ My technical coursework has built a strong foundation in machine learning techniques for business applications as well as in-depth analysis for real-world outcomes.

 📫 Feel free to email me at michaelflorip@berkeley.edu with any questions.

 <!--